 Given these developments, further revisions to the Best Practices Guide were once again warranted and are based on the best guidance available from the nation’s leading organization of commercial arbitrators.
 This fourth edition also for the first time provides in-depth analyses of a variety of additional topics, including the use of third-party summons, issues unique to construction arbitration, and emergency arbitrators.
 The fourth edition also contains two new appendices respectively relating to the use of social media by arbitrators and security of arbitrators’ ESI.

-• Enhanced discussion of how to address a party’s failure to pay for arbitrator and institutional fees and expenses
+- Enhanced discussion of how to address a party’s failure to pay for the arbitrator and institutional fees and expenses

 - A new chapter on the complex legal and practical issues of summoning nonparty witnesses

 - Discussion of the latest eDiscovery developments in commercial arbitrations

 - Checklists and updated guidance on the conduct of preliminary conferences and hearings on the merits

 - Exposition of the legal requirements of reasoned awards

 - A new chapter on emergency arbitrators and emergency arbitral proceedings

 - A new chapter on unique issues in construction arbitration

 - An expanded discussion of international arbitration, with six current charts addressing the rules of the leading international arbitral institutions in North America, Europe, Asia, and the Middle East

 The Fourth Edition of The College of Commercial Arbitrators Guide to Best Practices in Commercial Arbitration continues to be indispensable for all who work in commercial arbitration.